jacobkap/crimebythenumbers/docs/subsetting.md

 #> [1] FALSE
 ```

-And it works when we have multiple numbers on the left side, such as our object called "numbers".
+And it works when we have multiple numbers on the left side, such as our object called *numbers*.

 ```r